wasabikev/AI-UI/static/markdown/Current Product Specification v3.md

 #### Security and Data Handling
 - Ensures secure handling of user data and inputs.
 - Implements client-side validations and checks for data integrity.

 ---

+Based on the current version of `models.py` for the conversational web application, the "Database Schema and Interaction" section of the Product Specification Document can be updated as follows:

+---